awwwd/vitquiz/README.md

 A online portal where teachers can organize quizes online.

 # Technologies used
-* Front-end: HTML5 with Materialize framework
+* Front-end: HTML with Materialize framework
 * Back-end: Python/Flask
 * DB: SQLite